 2. Journal.

-My favorite way to journal is to write in a spiral notebook for 5 minutes each morning without monitoring or filtering my thoughts and just allowing the pen to free flow.
+My favorite way to journal is to write in a notebook for 5 minutes each morning without monitoring or filtering my thoughts and just allow my stream of consciousness to flow through.

 3. Know your identity.